fieldtrip/website/workshop/toolkit2020.md

 From 20-24 April 2020 we will again host the “Advanced MEG/EEG toolkit”.
 Although initially scheduled to take place at the Donders Institute in Nijmegen, the COVID-19 situation made that impossible.
 We are instead hosting it online.

-Organizers: Robert Oostenveld and Jan-Mathijs Schoffelen, with the help of Sophie Arana and Joey Zhou.
+Organizers: Robert Oostenveld and Jan-Mathijs Schoffelen, with the assistance of Sophie Arana and Joey Zhou.

 This toolkit course will teach you advanced MEG and EEG data analysis skills.
 Preprocessing, frequency analysis, source reconstruction and various statistical methods will be covered.
 Furthermore, there will be a lot of attention to best practices for reproducible analysis and to Open Science.
 The toolkit will consist of a number of lectures, followed by hands-on sessions in which you will be tutored through the complete analysis of a MEG and EEG data set using the FieldTrip toolbox.